harsh-2711/Social-Chain/README.md

 }
 ```

-Comparing the two blocks, it is evident that the SocialCHain block contains more information then normal bitcoin block.
+Comparing the two blocks, it is evident that the SocialChain block contains more information then normal bitcoin block.